user923041/TIP/TIP-3/TIP-3 - Create Taraxa Grant Program.md

 ### Grant Size

 Grant sizes will be variably adjusted according to each applicant's project nature and needs.
+There will be an internal soft cap of how much grants are disbursed in any given calendar year.
 <br><br>

 ### Grant Disbursement Process